hrhirha/boot2root/writeup1.md

    ...
 ```

-When examining that address we found our first answer
+When examining that address we found our first answer.

 ```
 gdb-peda$ x/s 0x80497c0